learn-co-students/sinatra-password-security-v-000/README.md

 > Using metaprogramming is controversial, though.
 On the one hand, it can save
 > developers time.
 On the other, and we see that in this lesson, it would be
 > nice to point to where on some line, in some file, the `authenticate` method
 > was defined.
-Reasonable developers can have difference on opinion as to
+Reasonable developers can have differences of opinion as to
 > whether to use metaprogramming.
 Understanding metaprogramming perfectly is
 > _not_ essential to being a Ruby or Rails developer.

 Let's step through the process of how `User`'s `authenticate` method works.
 It: